 Your best defense in a DWI case is to contact an experienced DWI lawyer for skilled legal representation.
 An experienced DWI defense attorney, well versed in all steps of the DWI process, will investigate the charges against you and look for weaknesses in the prosecution's case that can result in preserving your driver's license, a reduction in charges, a dismissal, acquittal, or other favorable outcome.

 This can include mistakes in police procedures including an illegal stop as well as incorrectly administered field sobriety,

-The Law Office of Q. Tate Williams P.C., is an experienced DWI defense firm that provides seasoned legal counsel and representation to clients charged with Driving While Intoxicated.
+Searching for a lawyer for DWI?
+The Law Offices of Q. Tate Williams, P.C. is an experienced DWI defense firm that provides seasoned legal counsel and representation to clients charged with Driving While Intoxicated.
 My name is Tate and I will vigorously attack the prosecution's case.
 I have experience challenging field sobriety, breath, urine, and blood tests used by the government to try to convict people like you.
 I am results oriented and am dedicated to protecting your rights and freedom.
-Contact a Houston DWI attorney at my law firm if you are facing DWI charges for an honest assessment of your case and proven representation.
+Contact my law firm to speak with a DWI defense attorney if you are facing DWI charges and retain quality legal representation.

 View our firm's profile at FindaDUIAttorney.com.